-490. DIRECTED INDEPENDENT STUDY IN SPECIAL TOPICS/ONE, TWO OR THREE CREDITS
+490. DIRECTED INDEPENDENT STUDY IN SPECIAL TOPICS/ONE, TO THREE CREDITS

-Major credit only.
-Prerequisite: Permission of department.
-An independent course of advanced study of a particular topic not covered in any other course.
+Elective credit for chemistry majors.
+Pre-approval by a faculty member required.
+An independent course of advanced study focused on a particular topic not covered in any other course.
 Students receive minimum guidance from faculty.
 May be repeated for credit.